ascholerChemeketa/cs160Reader/_sources/Algorithms/SortBigO.rst

 Sorting Efficiency
 =================================

-To figure out how efficient selection sort is, we will analyze the worst case.
+To figure out how efficient the Selection Sort algorithm is, we will analyze the worst case.
 For units of work, we will consider comparisons and swaps - the two key operations in a sort.
 This video works through how much work there is for a Selection Sort on a list of 4 items:

 .. youtube:: zm75IhDgO-Y
    :height: 315